 A good PIII once restored and properly maintained can provide very reliable and enjoyable motoring.
+Several Continental owners cover high mileages each year giving both comfort and reasonably rapid transport.
 There are certain specific things that need to be adhered to, but the car can then be used with great confidence.
-One lady owner recently drove coast to coast across the United States, before arriving at The Pebble Beach Concours d’ Elegance in immaculate order.
-Not surprisingly the judges and fellow competitors were somewhat surprised to learn where she had driven from to the show!
+One lady owner drove coast to coast across America, before arriving at The Pebble Beach Concours d’ Elegance in immaculate order.
+Not surprisingly the judges and fellow competitors were somewhat surprised to learn the huge distance that she had driven to the show!

 The PIII is inevitably large and heavy, irrespective of coachwork.
-The V12 is a very powerful and despite the weight gives the car impressive performance with strong acceleration giving a cruising speed of 75 to 80mph with a top speed of 90 to 95mph.
-However increased performance and weight meant that fuel consumption drops to the 10 to 15mpg range.
+The V12 is a very powerful and despite the weight gives the car impressive performance with strong acceleration, giving a cruising speed of 75 to 80 mph with a top speed of 90 to 95 mph.
+However increased performance and weight meant that fuel consumption drops to the 10 to 15 mpg range.

-The ride is excellent and the controls light and precise with powerful brakes and accurate steering.
-It is a Grand Tourer in the true meaning of the phrase and is well suited to long journeys.
+The ride is excellent and the controls light and precise, with powerful brakes and accurate steering.
+It is a ‘Grand Tourer’ in the true meaning of the phrase and is well suited to long journeys.
 Equally it is an ideal conveyance for a picnic at Ascot or any other venue where its style will be appreciated.